ABDULSABOOR1995/Credit-Cart-Fraud-Detection--Kaggle-Project-/README.md

 <a id='h5'></a>
 ### 5. Data Selection:
-Now I made subset of features that have high impact on target variable(class).
+Now I made a subset of features that have a high impact on the target variable(class).

 <br><br><br>
 ![Screenshot_70](https://user-images.githubusercontent.com/46135898/68549142-bf177a80-0416-11ea-9883-344eea41b549.png)